MartijnKok/Portfolio/README.md

 I gave a learning lab during the minor about data preparation for Sensor’s data, see: [Learning Lab](Presentations/LearningLab.pdf).
 This Learning lab was focussed on teaching the class the importance of data preparation.
 During the Learning lab I also gave the class a challenge to win a beer, sadly only one person submitted a jupyter notebook.
 The challenge was to improve the results of a dataset with just data preparation see: [Challenge](Presentations/LearningLab.ipynb).

 ### Writing Paper
-For the research paper I have written particularise parts like the part about recurrent neural networks, validation, and results, see .
+For the research paper I have written particularise parts like the part about recurrent neural networks, validation, and results, see [Research paper](documents/Research_Paper_Project_Wheels_V1.pdf).
 Also, I helped a team member with question about the content of the research paper for example information about validation and data preparation.
 Furthermore, I worked together with my whole team to improve the paper by peer reviewing each others work multiple times.
 I was also responsible for the layout of the whole paper; this included the references to images and literature.

 ## Reflection and evaluation